How can I help?

 • Assess your student’s subject knowledge, discuss and jointly action plan for your student’s development.

-• Share any questions or concerns with the student’s university Link Tutor.
+• Share any questions or concerns with the student’s university Lead Mentor.

 3-4

-Continue to allow your student to observe you and others teach and work as a classroom assistant.
+Continue to allow your student to observe you and others teach and support learning in the classroom.

-• Continue to hold weekly meetings with the student in which you discuss the Core Areas and set weekly SMART developmental targets with the student.
+• Continue to have 90-minute weekly meetings with your student in which you discuss progress towards expected progress statements in the Core Areas and set weekly SMART developmental targets.

 • Carry out one recorded observation per week and upload to the weekly meeting in PebblePad.